pattonsgirl/CS1180/07-Arrays/README.md

 - As an intro, we will play with arrays of "primitive" data types
   - `int`, `char`, `double`, `byte`, `short`, `float`, `boolean`
 - Once declared, the size **or length** of an array in Java is fixed
+- An array reserves a **block** of memory to store n-many elements of the datatype specified

 ### Declaring an array